What is a No Fault Divorce?

 • a felony conviction.

-Can A Spouse Successfully Prevent A Court From Granting A Divorce?
+Can a Spouse Successfully Prevent a Divorce?

 How Can Fault Affect a Divorce?